 Three key elements are imperative for effective change management in cloud.

-Define the ideal infrastructure
+Define the Ideal Infrastructure

 If your organization is already on the cloud, and you are truly taking full advantage of it, then you should have noticed a huge increase in your team’s productivity.
 Developers don't have to wait for resources, and everyone can launch new resources when needed.
 This, however, is where it is necessary to explicitly define the infrastructure’s appearance.
 For example, every resource should have a tag, and each tag should contain Terraform.
-If anyone launches resources that violate the laid-out policy, IT will receive real-time alerts with the context.
+If anyone launches resources that violate the defined policy, IT will receive real-time alerts with the context.
 Context is extremely important.
 If you know who launched the resource, the resource name, which environment the resource belongs to, and which policy it’s violating, then IT can work with developers to resolve the issue.